Trulsaa/useIdleUntilUrgent/README.md

 # useIdleUntilUrgent

-React hook that enables easy use of the idle until urgent component loading strategy.
+React hook that enables easy use of the idle until urgent loading strategy.
 This strategy involves fetching resources lazily - either whenever the browser is next idle, or when you request the resources.

-This hook takes a function that invokes and returns the result of an `import("paht")` function that imports a react component.
-It then returns the component when it has been loaded.
+This hook takes a function that invokes and returns a Promise.
+It then returns the result when it has been loaded.
 In the meantime it returns `null` or the `fallback` value if the optional options object.

 The hook uses the [requestIdleCallback](https://caniuse.com/#feat=requestidlecallback) function supported by many modern browsers.
 If it is not supported then the hook uses `setTimeout(fn, 5000)`